aongxsss/MathWrite/README.md

-# Mathematical symbols Handwriting Recognition
+# Handwritten math symbols recognition Web App

 ## How to run this project <br>